intjelic/python-sfml/doc/sphinx/source/documentation/window.rst

 		for event in window.events:
 			# request for closing the window
-			if event == sf.CloseEvent:
+			if event == sfml.window.CloseEvent:
 				window.close()

 			# the escape key was pressed
-			if event == sf.KeyEvent and event.code is sf.Keyboard.ESCAPE:
+			if event == sfml.window.KeyEvent and event.code is sfm.window.Keyboard.ESCAPE:
 				window.close()

 			# the window was resized
-			if event == sf.ResizeEvent:
+			if event == sfml.window.ResizeEvent:
 				do_something_with_the_new_size(event.size)

 			# ...